perebalazs/LowLevelFEM.jl/paper/paper.md

 LowLevelFEM addresses these challenges by offering a **lightweight Julia-only implementation** that exposes all the core FEM routines directly in the high-level language.
 This makes the package particularly well-suited for:

 * Teaching FEM concepts in undergraduate and graduate courses.
-* Rapid prototyping of new FEM formulations and **non-standard algorithms**.
+* Rapid prototyping of custom finite element formulations, weak-form operators, and **non-standard algorithms**.
 * Research projects where step-by-step inspection of the solution process and manipulation of intermediate fields is required.
-* Demonstrations of Julia’s potential as a performant and expressive language for numerical mechanics [@bezanson2017].
+* Development, testing, and validation of novel finite element formulations.

 By combining transparent algorithms with Julia’s scientific ecosystem (e.g. LinearAlgebra.jl, Plots.jl) and by relying on **Gmsh** [@geuzaine2009] for pre- and post-processing, LowLevelFEM serves as a bridge between pedagogy and advanced research workflows.
 It also complements existing Julia FEM frameworks such as Gridap.jl [@badia2020] and interfaces naturally with linear algebra tools like Arpack.jl [@knyazev2017].